-'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence
+'Cutting Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 "We have to make the whole world more aware of Brain Imbalances and how they can be helped especially in kids," he added.
 "This is my mission now."

-What Happens At Brain Balance
+What happens at Brain Balance

 Stephanie and Natalie say they watched their older son from the other side of a two-way mirror as a Brain Balance staff member ran him through a series of tests during his baseline assessment.
 Later, they received his results: eight pages of ratings in unfamiliar categories.

-"I have two master's and a Ph.D., and I needed them explained to me," Natalie says.
+"I have two master's [degrees] and a Ph.D., and I needed them explained to me," Natalie says.
 Their son had a weak right hemisphere.
 Additionally, his "frontal lobe acquisition" was lacking.
 His primitive reflexes were also in bad shape, according to the assessment, portions of which were shared with NPR.

 The center recommended six months of one-hour sessions three times a week, a common course of intervention.